e2e-win/flannel-kubernetes/README.md

 # Ansible playbooks to deploy Kubernetes

-The ansible playbooks are able to deploy a kubernetes cluster with Linux and Windows minion nodes.
+The ansible playbooks are able to deploy a kubernetes cluster with Windows minion nodes and Flannel as SDN solution.

 ## Ansible requirements